 We Are America's Army Museum The National Museum of the United States Army is a joint effort between the U.S. Army and the Army Historical Foundation, a non-profit organization.
-The Museum is located at 1775 Liberty Drive, Fort Belvoir, Va., 22060 The U.S. Army announced the Museum will open on November 11, 2020.
-The Museum will be open daily, 9 a.m. - 5 p.m. except December 25.
+The Museum is located at 1775 Liberty Drive, Fort Belvoir, Va., 22060 The Museum will be open daily, 9 a.m. - 5 p.m. except December 25.
 Visitors must request and receive confirmation of free timed-entry tickets for a specific date and time.
 Details about ticket reservations are available at theNMUSA.org.
 Health and safety guidelines are routinely updated and current information is available on the Museum's website.
 National Museum of the United States Army Ms. Susan Smullen 202.246.1610 susan.l.fazakerley-smullen.civ@mail.mil theNMUSA.org Twitter - Facebook - Instagram: @USArmyMuseum The Army Historical Foundation Dr. Ric Talley (Col., U.S. Army, Retired) 770.354.3398 ric.talley@armyhistory.org ArmyHistory.org Twitter - Facebook - Instagram: @USArmyMuseumFdn

-OUR MISSION The National Museum of the United States Army is located on a publicly accessible area of Fort Belvoir, Va. and will be open to the public as of November 11, 2020.
+OUR MISSION The National Museum of the United States Army is located on a publicly accessible area of Fort Belvoir, Va. and opened to the public on November 11, 2020.
+The Army temporarily closed the Museum on December 14, 2020 as a COVID-19 precaution and reopened on the Army's 246th Birthday, June 14, 2021.
 As the Army's front door, the Museum is an enduring effort to tell the Army's story and honor the accomplishments, sacrifices and commitment of American Soldiers.
-The Museum is the first comprehensive and truly national museum to capture, display and interpret more than 245 years of Army history.
+The Museum is the first comprehensive and truly national museum to capture, display and interpret more than 246 years of Army history.
 The Museum brings to life that history in times of war and peace as told through the eyes of Soldiers.
 The Museum also offers educational experiences illustrating the Army's role in building and defending our nation, as well as Army humanitarian missions and technological and medical breakthroughs built on Army ingenuity.
 The Museum is a joint effort between the U.S. Army and the Army Historical Foundation.
 The Foundation constructed the building with private funds.
 The U.S. Army provided the infrastructure, roads, utilities and exhibit work that transformed the building into a museum.
 The construction and maintenance of a national museum of this scale was and is a massive undertaking.
 The U.S. Army designated the Foundation as the official fundraiser to support the building's construction on federal land.
 A combination of Foundation and Museum contracts brought the Museum to life.
 Architect Skidmore, Owings & Merrill LLP designed the building and Clark Construction Group, LLC began construction of the 185,000 square-foot facility in 2017.
 The U.S. Army Corps of Engineers coordinated site preparation, constructing the roads, and installing utilities.
 Exhibit designers Christopher Chadbourne & Associates and Eisterhold Associates Inc. created the Museum's storyline and exhibit design.
 Design and Production, Inc. fabricated and installed the gallery exhibits.
 The Scenic Route, Inc. designed, fabricated, and installed the Experiential Learning Center, the Army Theater and the Medal of Honor Experience.
 In total, over 30 different organizations brought their expertise to this important project.
 The U.S. Army now owns and operates the Museum.
 The Foundation will continue its fundraising role in support of Museum operations and will manage all retail, catering and special events services.